 What is point of view?

-Defining different points of view: First, second, third
+Point of view definitions: First, second, third

 First person point of view

-Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show.
-To begin my life with the beginning of my life, I record that I was born (as I have been informed and believe) on a Friday, at twelve o’clock at night.
+‘Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show.
+To begin my life with the beginning of my life, I record that I was born (as I have been informed and believe) on a Friday, at twelve o’clock at night.’

 Second person point of view